Skip to content

 • eliminate boilerplate that usually needs to be repeated on each screen

-• optional integration with Navigator to simplify its setup
+• integrated with Khonshu’s navigation to simplify its setup

 • easily let objects survive configuration changes